aravind-selvam/health-reminder-cli/README.md

 # Health Reminder application using Python

-# Text to speech using Python
+# Reminder app using Python
 Health Reminder is a python application that uses pygame and plyer to remind the user to drink water, Workout and Relax your eyes.

 ## How to run?